-• The Detector System.
-Type QFI/2LF
+• The Type QFI/3B(3) Detector System

-This is a QMC Instruments Ltd. detector system type QFI/2LF which incorporates an Indium Antimonide (InSb) hot electron bolometer.
-The detector is mounted behind the specially designed condensing optic and low-pass blocking filter at 77K.
-These components are mounted in a type TK1813 liquid helium cryostat built to our specification by our sister company, Thomas Keating Ltd.
+This is a QMC Instruments Ltd. detector system type QFI/3B(3), which incorporates 3-off downward-looking Indium Antimonide (InSb) hot electron bolometers with magnetically enhanced response.
+The detectors are mounted in an optical integrating cavity behind Winston Cone optics and low-pass blocking filters.
+These components are mounted in a type TK1840 liquid helium cryostat built to our specification by our sister company Thomas Keating Ltd.

-• The Type QFI/X(LF) Hot Electron Bolometer
+The Type QFI/XB Hot Electron Bolometer